Milk fat globule membrane

 Milk fat globule membrane (MFGM) is a complex and unique structure composed primarily of lipids and proteins that surrounds milk fat globule secreted from the milk producing cells of humans and other mammals.
-It is a source of multiple bioactive compounds, including phospholipids, glycolipids, glycoproteins, and carbohydrates that have important functional roles within the brain and gut.
+It is a source of multiple bioactive compounds, including phospholipids, sphingomyelins, gangliosides, glycolipids, glycoproteins, and carbohydrates that have important functional roles within the brain and body health.

+Over 2,000 scientific publications have explored the nutritional and functional benefits of MFGM.
+Clinical trials have demonstrated that MFGM supplementation supports cognitive development in infants, improves memory and mood in adults, and enhances muscle strength, balance, and agility in older adults.

 Preclinical studies have demonstrated effects of MFGM-derived bioactive components on brain structure and function, intestinal development, and immune defense.
 Similarly, pediatric clinical trials have reported beneficial effects on cognitive and immune outcomes.
 In populations ranging from premature infants to preschool-age children, dietary supplementation with MFGM or its components has been associated with improvements in cognition and behavior, gut and oral bacterial composition, fever incidence, and infectious outcomes including diarrhea and otitis media.

 MFGM may also play a role in supporting cardiovascular health by modulating cholesterol and fat uptake.
 Clinical trials in adult populations have shown that MFGM could positively affect markers associated with cardiovascular disease including lowering serum cholesterol and triacylglycerol levels as well as blood pressure.